US Pro Golf Tour

 The Tour conducted its scheduled events, even adding the Trump Million Dollar Invitational.
-All purses in 2005 and 2006 were paid through the conclusion of the Tour Championship in Las Vegas, NV, including an increased purse for the 2006 Tour Championship of $1 million and the addition for players of the $1.6 million dollar purse of the Trump Million Dollar Invitational.
-A dispute arose between the Founder, Mr. Kidd and the Board of Directors of the Tour in the fall of 2006 concerning Mr. Trump and his participation with the Tour, including a restructure of the Tour Model to less events and higher purses with Televised broadcast contracts.
-As a result of that dispute, Mr. Kidd resigned his positions in November of 2006.
+All purses in 2005 and 2006 were paid through the conclusion of the Tour Championship in Las Vegas, NV, including an increased purse for the 2006 Tour Championship of $1 million and the addition for players of the $1.6 million purse of the Trump Million Dollar Invitational.
+A dispute arose between Kidd and the Board of Directors of the Tour in the fall of 2006 concerning Trump and his participation with the Tour, including a restructure of the Tour Model to less events and higher purses with Televised broadcast contracts.
+As a result of that dispute, Kidd resigned his positions in November 2006.
 Upon his resignation he warned the Board that a failure to restructure the Tour into less events with higher purses and the Trump brand would result in a failure of the Tour in 2007.
-After Mr. Kidd's departure, the new management attempted to go forward with its decision to proceed with their operations without restructuring by notifying Mr. Trump that they would not be proceeding with the partnership and conducting Trump events.
-The tour had two financial facilities in place at the time of Mr. Kidd's departure of $50 million dollars from an institutional investor and a $5 million dollar facility from a private equity firm.
-Mr. Trump gave written notice of his withdrawal from the Tour after Mr. Kidd's resignation.
+After Kidd's departure, the new management attempted to go forward with its decision to proceed with their operations without restructuring by notifying Trump that they would not be proceeding with the partnership and conducting Trump events.
+The tour had two financial facilities in place at the time of Kidd's departure of $50 million from an institutional investor and a $5 million facility from a private equity firm.
+Trump gave written notice of his withdrawal from the Tour after Kidd's resignation.
 The Tour started its 2007 operations and conducted several tournaments but eventually were unable to execute on their model.
 In February 2007, under the new management, the tour declared insolvency and operations were suspended.
-Hundreds of players were left out of pocket having paid thousands of dollars in membership and tournament entry fees when the 2007 season was canceled, During the apparent developing financial difficulties in early 2007, Mr. Kidd offered to assist the new management in accessing the Tour's financial facilities but his overtures were ignored.
-Once the Tour ceased its operation, Mr. Kidd tried to gain control of the Tour to revive its operations with new funding.
-The Tour management ignored Mr. Kidd's efforts to revive the Tour operations for several months and further was uncooperative in transitioning the Tour to Mr. Kidd.
+Hundreds of players were left out of pocket having paid thousands of dollars in membership and tournament entry fees when the 2007 season was canceled, During the apparent developing financial difficulties in early 2007, Kidd offered to assist the new management in accessing the Tour's financial facilities but his overtures were ignored.
+Once the Tour ceased its operation, Kidd tried to gain control of the Tour to revive its operations with new funding.
+The Tour management ignored Kidd's efforts to revive the Tour operations for several months and further was uncooperative in transitioning the Tour to Kidd.
 As a result, financing facilities were withdrawn and the Tour could not be revived.